eProsima/Fast-DDS-docs/docs/fastrtpsgen.rst

 When the `-example` argument is added, the tool will generate an automated example and the files to build it for the platform currently invoked.
 The `-help` argument provides a list of currently supported Visual Studio versions and platforms.

+When `-typeobject` argument is used, the tool will generate additional files for TypeObject generation and management.
+For more information about TypeObject go to :ref:`dynamic-types`.

 Output
 ------